CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 #### Result

-Wait for the [IExecutionTask][]'s 1 sercond after they have started, results in the execution containing the [Wait For All Tasks][] block to wait for all tasks to complete, pausing for 5 seconds and then the variable `($)Results` being updated to the following:
+Waiting for the [IExecutionTask][]'s 1 second after they have started, results in the execution containing the [Wait For All Tasks][] block to wait for all tasks to complete, pausing for 5 seconds and then the variable `($)Results` being updated to the following:

 ```json
 [